NICMx/Jool/doc/usr/userspace-app.markdown

 * Using `--display`, the application prints Jool's current BIB. `--bib6` and `--bib4` are ignored.
 This is the default operation.
 * Using `--count`, Jool prints the number of BIB entries per table. `--bib6` and `--bib4` are ignored.
 * Using `--add`, Jool adds the entry resulting from the `--bib6` and `--bib4` parameters to the BIB.
 Note that the `--bib4` component is an address assigned to the NAT64, so make sure you have added it to the [IPv4 pool](#pool4).
 * Using `--remove`, Jool deletes the entry.
-Since both components are unique across all entries from the same table, you only need to supply one of the --bib* arguments.
+Since both components are unique across all entries from the same table, you only need to supply one of the `--bib*` arguments.

+When you delete a BIB entry, its [sessions](#session) are also removed from their respective tables.
+Session entry _S_ belongs to BIB entry _B_ if _S_'s local IPv4 transport address equals _B_'s IPv4 transport address, and _S_'s remote IPv6 transport address equals _B_'s IPv6 transport address.

 **Protocols**